bluekitchen/i2s-test-bridge/README.md

 - 230400 baud (sufficient for 1 Channel, 8 kHz, 16 bit = 128 kbps)
 - 8N1 (8 Bit data, 1 Stop Bit, No Parity)

+## Concept
+The bridge will buffer a fixed amount of data from UART before it starts sending data over I2S.
+This allows the host to send one block for each received block without additional buffering.

 ## Usage

 Compile the project using Cmake and flash onto the L432.
 As I2S is configured as slave, it will only start sending data once the clock starts.